vuesence/vue-faq/docs/en/vue-webapp/options/api.md

 ## API (REST)

 Creates a transport client agnostic service layer for REST calls to the backend over HTTP(S).

 The HTTP transport client can be `fetch`, `axios` or a promise version of `XHR`, at the developer's choice.
-API calls in the code will look as follows:
+API calls in the application code will look as follows:

 ```js
 import { api } from "@/services/api";